crescentsolutions/family-tree/README.md

 4. Create routes for family members based on data models and curl scripts
 5. Test routes
 6. Initialize the process that does error handling.

+In the future I would like to fix some of my error handling and make the message more specific to the situation.

 ## Technologies Used
 - Express